 Additionally, the large measurement volume is a possible source of uncertainty for detecting the fringes in parallel.
 The fringe spacing varies with the frequency of the Doppler burst.
 This will cause a larger standard deviation in the frequency estimation of the peak.
 The effect of uncertainty for the fringes in parallel is illustrated in Figure 6.18.
 It is indicated that the relative errors of the mean diameter is more than 40%.

-Figure 6.18 The comparison result of the diameter measurement for the unparallel fringe help extend the measurable range beyond these limits.
-The commercial PDA instrument has a broader range than the developed PDA instrument.
+Figure 6.18 The comparison result of the diameter measurement for the unparallel fringe and the parallel fringe.